Festive refuse and recycling in County Durham

 The last day for bulky waste and white goods collections will be Friday, 22 December, with the service resuming on Tuesday, 2 January.
 To book a collection online, visit Large items (bulky waste) collections

 We will once again be offering a collection service for real Christmas trees.
 Bookings, for collection in the New Year, can be made using our real Christmas tree removal form or calling 03000 260 000 between Monday, 18 December and Sunday, 7 January.

 Real Christmas trees can also be taken to any of our Household Waste Recycling Centres (HWRC).
 To check opening times, visit Recycling centres (tips)

-Anyone visiting a HWRC in a van, pick-up, mini-bus or towing a trailer will need to apply for a permit in advance by calling 03000 260 000 or visiting Garden and mixed waste permits
+Anyone visiting a HWRC in a van, pick-up, mini-bus or towing a trailer will need to apply for a permit in advance by calling 03000 260 000 or visiting Garden and household waste permits

 If you require a waste permit for use over the Christmas and New Year period, you must apply before 12 noon on Wednesday 20 December.
 Permits applied for by this deadline will either be sent by post or can be collected up until 4.00pm on Friday 22 December.
 Permits applied for after the deadline will not be processed until the new year.